SoCraTesUK/socrates-uk/index.md

 ### Sounds great!
 Count me in?

-**REGISTRATIONS WILL OPEN ON TUESDAY, 21st OF JANUARY 12:00pm GMT.**
+**REGISTRATIONS WILL OPEN ON TUESDAY, 21st OF JANUARY 12:00pm GMT**
 <!--
 Registrations will be open soon on [Eventbrite][Eventbrite].
 To keep up to date with news, [follow us on twitter][@socrates_uk].
 -->